 Bill enjoys sharing his knowledge to improve sports fields for youth around the country.
 His presentation

 This is Troy Cameron’s third year as the Head Varsity Coach for St Thomas Aquinas’ baseball program.
 Although it is only his 3rd year as head coach, he is no stranger to STA baseball.
 Troy has coached the fall baseball program the last 4 years and is also an alumni of St Thomas Aquinas.
 He was a 4 time Varsity lettermen in baseball during his years at St Thomas.
 As a freshman, he served as the DH and also started a few games pitching.
 His sophomore year he was the starting shortstop on the 1995 State Championship team that finished ranking #4 in the nation.

-Corral is married to the former Cynthia Drost, of Ripon, Calif., and they have three children, Kaitlyn Joy (15), Justin Jerome (11) and Jordan Patrick (4).
-Also, they raised two nieces, Marisa (25) and Chelsea (22), and two nephews, Michael (26) and Robert (20).
+Corral is married to the former Cynthia Drost, of Ripon, Calif., and they have three children, Kaitlyn Joy (17), Justin Jerome (13) and Jordan Patrick (6).

 Gernon played three seasons at Indiana University Southeast as the ace of the pitching staff and was named the Team MVP as a sophomore.
 He transferred to Indiana University where he pitched for the Hoosiers, earning wins against Michigan and Purdue and saves against Iowa and Illinois.
 He earned a Bachelor in General Studies from Indiana in 1990 and earned a Bachelor of Science in eduation from Indiana in 1998.

 Gernon and his wife Annie Gernon (Formally Annie Recker) have been married for 17 years and have two children, Jacob (15) and Abby (13).